pattersam/tidi/docs/reference/index.md

 * `tidi.inject` - a decorator that will replace certain keyword arguments with dependencies, based on their type & if they haven't been passed in
 * `tidi.Injected ` - a type alias, wrapping `typing.Annotated`, that indicates that a keyword argument should be injected
 * `tidi.register ` - a function that registers an object to be available for injection as a dependency
-* `tidi.Provider ` - a wrapper class around a function that will be called to provide a dependency
+* `tidi.Provider` - a wrapper class around a function or context manager that will be called to provide a dependency
 * `tidi.UNSET ` - a sentinel object to indicate that a dependency should be loaded from the registry
 * `tidi.field_factory` - a helper function for injecting dependencies into dataclass fields